AirTankNH/paver/CONTRIBUTING.md

 :tada: Thank you for considering a contribution to the Paver project!

+You don't have to be an [AirTank][1] team member to contribute.
+We welcome outside contributors.
+But there are a few guidelines.

 The following is a set of guidelines for contributing to Paver.
 You can find paver in the [Airtank Organization](https://github.com/AirtankNH/paver) on GitHub.

 Feel free to propose changes to this document in a pull request.